From Downsizing to Uplifting: Using Outplacement to Turn Crisis into Opportunity

 5. Revise team structure

 Restructure the teams if required in order to ease up on the managers and help them lead better.
-This could be creating specialized roles or putting team member of one department to another.
+This could be creating specialized roles or putting team members from one department into another.

 6. Utilize technology